Which Is More Important: Formal or Informal Indonesian?

-Some people focus exclusively on colloquial Indonesian and find it sufficient for their needs.
-They can communicate effectively, which is, of course, the main goal of learning a language.
+Many learners focus exclusively on colloquial Indonesian and find it sufficient for everyday communication.
+And yes—being able to communicate is, of course, one of the main goals of learning any language.

-However, without a solid foundation in formal Indonesian, they cannot read books or newspapers, nor can they understand news broadcasts on television or radio.
-Additionally, they may unknowingly risk embarrassing themselves or giving the impression of being disrespectful in certain situations.
+However, without a solid foundation in formal Indonesian, learners cannot read books or newspapers, nor can they fully understand television or radio news.
+Even worse, they may unknowingly embarrass themselves or come across as impolite or disrespectful in certain social or professional situations.

 What Exactly Is “Colloquial Indonesian”?

-Colloquial Indonesian consists of various Malay dialects spoken informally across Indonesia.
+Colloquial Indonesian refers to various Malay-based varieties spoken informally across Indonesia.
 For example, Papuan Malay (bahasa Papua) is widely used alongside local languages in Papua, Manado Malay (bahasa Manado) is common in North Sulawesi, and Betawi Malay (bahasa Jakarta) dominates in Jakarta.

-Jakarta Malay is not only widely spoken in Jakarta but has also gained national popularity due to its use in films and television soap operas.
-When people refer to colloquial Indonesian, they are often talking about Jakarta Malay (bahasa Jakarta).
+Jakarta Malay, in particular, has gained nationwide popularity thanks to its frequent use in films, TV shows, and soap operas.
+When people talk about “colloquial Indonesian,” they are often actually referring to Jakarta Malay (bahasa Jakarta).

 How Different Is Formal Indonesian from Colloquial Indonesian?

-The differences between formal and colloquial Indonesian are significant.
-They differ in vocabulary, pronunciation, and sentence structure—essentially functioning as two distinct languages.
-Despite this, they share many similarities, since both are Malay dialects.
+The differences between formal and colloquial Indonesian are substantial.
+They vary in vocabulary, pronunciation, and sentence structure—sometimes to the point that they function almost like two different languages.
+Still, they share many core features, since both are based on Malay.

 How Can I Learn Both Colloquial and Formal Indonesian?

-Indonesian Online courses teach both formal and colloquial Indonesian.
-Words exclusive to formal language are clearly marked, as are those used only in colloquial contexts.
-This method ensures learners can seamlessly navigate between the two.
+Indonesian Online courses teach both formal and colloquial Indonesian in a structured and practical way.
+Words that belong exclusively to formal language are clearly marked, as are those used only in informal contexts.
+This approach helps learners move confidently and naturally between different language styles.

 Could Using Colloquial Indonesian Sound Rude?

 Absolutely.
-Using colloquial Indonesian inappropriately can lead to embarrassing situations.
-For example, addressing your university rector with a phrase like ”Gue suka banget ame lu” (“I like you very much” in highly colloquial language) could leave bystanders cringing and wishing they weren’t there.
+Using colloquial Indonesian in the wrong situation can easily lead to awkward or embarrassing moments.
+For example, addressing your university rector with a phrase like “Gue suka banget ame lu” (“I like you very much” in very colloquial language) would almost certainly make everyone present cringe.

-Most Indonesians will say, “Of course, nobody speaks using formal Indonesian”, but that is not entirely correct.
-Jakarta-style Indonesian is not universally used.
-In Bali, and on many islands in eastern Indonesia, and also in many parts in Sumatra and Kalimantan, people tend to speak in a more formal style of Indonesian.
+Many Indonesians will say, “Of course, nobody speaks formal Indonesian,” but that is not entirely true.
+Jakarta-style Indonesian is not used everywhere.
+In Bali, many parts of eastern Indonesia, and also in large areas of Sumatra and Kalimantan, people often speak a more formal variety of Indonesian in daily life.

-Also, real formal and “bookish” Indonesian does exist, but it is rarely used in daily life.
-Even Indonesian newspapers no longer adhere strictly to formal language.
-In academic journals, it’s widely acceptable to use terms like bisa instead of the more formal dapat.
-The language found in most Indonesian mass media can best be described as a relaxed form of formal Indonesian.
+Truly formal, bookish Indonesian does exist, but it is rarely used in everyday conversation.
+Even newspapers no longer follow strictly formal norms.
+In academic writing, for example, it is now common to use bisa instead of the more formal dapat.
+The language of most Indonesian mass media today is best described as a relaxed form of formal Indonesian.